 6.3 Aside from the provisions in sections 6.1 and 6.2, the Seller shall also be entitled to make partial deliveries unless this is deemed unreasonable for the Buyer in the individual case.
 In case (i) the partial delivery can be used by the Buyer for the contractually agreed purpose, (ii) delivery of the remaining goods ordered is ensured and (iii) the Buyer does not incur any significant additional expenses or costs, or the Seller agrees to bear any such additional costs incurred, such partial deliveries shall not be deemed unreasonable.

-7.1 The agreed quality (vereinbarte Beschaffenheit) within the meaning of section 434 subsection 1 sentence 1 German Civil Code shall be exclusively the quality which was agreed in writing in the purchase contract.
-Public statements, promotions or advertisements by the Seller or its agents shall not constitute an offer regarding the quality of the goods (Beschaffenheitsangebot) within the meaning of section 434 subsection 1 sentence 3 German Civil Code.
+7.1 The agreed quality (vereinbarte Beschaffenheit) within the meaning of section 434 German Civil Code shall be exclusively the quality which was agreed in writing in the contract.
+Public statements, promotions or advertisements by the Seller or its agents shall not constitute an agreement with regard to the quality of the goods (Beschaffenheitsvereinbarung) within the meaning of section 434 subsection 2 or 3 German Civil Code, if not explicitly confirmed in the contract.
 The Seller is also not liable for public statements made by third parties concerning the quality of the goods, in particular, in advertising or labelling.

-7.2 The Buyer shall not be entitled to assert any claims for defects unless it has duly complied with its obligations pursuant to sections 377, 381 German Commercial Code and, in particular, the obligations to inspect and give notice of defects pursuant to the German Rules and Practices for Trade in Potatoes and the Rules and Practices for Inter-European Trade in Potatoes (RUCIP), respectively, which shall have priority here.
-The claiming of damages (including damages in lieu of performance) shall be permitted only in accordance with clauses 7.3 – 7.6.
+7.2 The Buyer shall not be entitled to assert any claims for defects unless it has duly complied with its obligations pursuant to sections 377, 381 German Commercial Code and, in particular, the obligations to inspect and give notice of defects pursuant to the German Rules and Practices for Trade in Potatoes (Kartoffelgeschäftsbedingungen/Berliner Vereinbarungen; in the event of deliveries of table potatoes/ early potatoes as well as seed potatoes delivered within Germany; see sec.
+2.1 above) and the Rules and Practices for Inter-European Trade in Potatoes (RUCIP; in the event of the import/export of table potatoes/ early potatoes as well as seed potatoes; see sec.
+2.2 above), respectively, which shall have priority here.
+The receipt of the notice of defects by the Seller shall be decisive for the observance of the time limit.
+The claiming of damages (including damages in lieu of performance) shall be permitted only in accordance with clauses 7.3 – 7.7.